Steven Seagal

 Seagal is a guitarist and has released two studio albums, Songs from the Crystal Cave and Mojo Priest, and performed on the scores of several of his films.
 He has worked with Stevie Wonder and Tony Rebel, who both performed on his debut album.
 He has been involved in a line of "therapeutic oil" products and energy drinks.
 Seagal is an environmentalist, animal rights activist, and supporter of 14th Dalai Lama Tenzin Gyatso.
-He is a supporter of Vladimir Putin, to whom he once referred as "one of the great living world leaders".
+In 2004, he was inducted into the Martial Arts History Museum Hall of Fame.

+Seagal has been the subject of controversy during his career.
+Since 1991, multiple women have accused Seagal of sexual harassment or assault.
+A supporter of Vladimir Putin, he backed the Russian annexation of Crimea in 2014 and the Russian invasion of Ukraine in 2022.
 He was granted both Russian and Serbian citizenship in 2016.
 In 2018, he was appointed Russia's special envoy to the U.S.

-From 1996 to 2018, multiple women accused Seagal of sexual harassment or assault.

 Early life

-Steven Frederic Seagal was born in Lansing, Michigan, on April 10, 1952, the son of a medical technician and a mathematics teacher.
+Seagal was born on April 10, 1952, in Lansing, Michigan, the son of Patricia Anne Fisher, a medical technician, and Samuel Seagal, a mathematics teacher.
 His mother was of Irish descent, while his father was Jewish.
 His paternal grandparents were Russian Jewish immigrants.
-During an interview for the Russian talk show, Let Them Talk, Seagal stated that he has paternal ancestors from the Siberian city of Vladivostok, as well as Belarus and Saint Petersburg.
-He stated that genetic testing determined that he has Yakut and Buryat ancestry as well.

-When he was five years old, he moved with his parents to Fullerton, California.
+During an interview for the Russian talk show Let Them Talk, Seagal stated that he has paternal ancestors from the Siberian city of Vladivostok, as well as Belarus and Saint Petersburg.
+He claims that genetic testing determined that he has Yakut and Buryat ancestry as well.
+When he was 5, Seagal moved with his parents to Fullerton, California.
 His mother later told People magazine that prior to the move Seagal was frail and suffered from asthma: "He was a puny kid back then.
 But he really thrived after the move [from Michigan]."

 Seagal attended Buena Park High School in Buena Park, California, and Fullerton College between 1970 and 1971.
-As a teen, he spent much time in his garage listening to loud rock music.
-While working with a friendly old Japanese man at a dojo in Garden Grove he was encouraged to visit Japan.
+Seagal has been described as a “pathological liar” due to his propensity of making greatly exaggerated or outright fabricated statements about his personal life and achievements.
+For instance, Seagal has claimed that he was a student of the founder of aikido, Morihei Ueshiba, despite the fact that Ueshiba died in 1969 when Seagal was 17 and five years before Seagal moved to Japan at age 22 — when he moved there to allegedly avoid the draft for the Vietnam War by marrying a Japanese national.